Capacity Report: Definition, Benefits & Practical Steps to Build One

 • Who’s overloaded or not being utilized enough?

-• Are there available resources for unscheduled confirmed work?
+• Are there available resources for confirmed pipeline projects?

 • Do we need to hire soon or shift things around?

-• What kind of work can we realistically commit next?
+• What kind of work can we realistically commit to next?

 Resource Capacity Report